Skip to main content

 If you define a delayed queue processor, define the date and time when the system calls through the Queue-For-Processing method or using the Run in Background smart shape.

 Queues are multi-threaded and shared across all nodes.
-Each queue processor can process messages across six partitions.
+Each queue processor can process messages across six partitions (Kafka partitions).
 Using multiple queue processors on separate nodes to process the items in a queue can also improve throughput.

-For example, if you want to send a Notification, you can use the pyprocessnotification queue processor, as shown in the following figure.
-Whenever users queue a message to a queue processor based on the availability of the stream node, the system queues the message to a database or Kafka topic folder.
-The Data Flow work object that corresponds to the queue processor selects the message from a partition in the Kafka topic list and then pushes it to the queue processor activity to process the message, which sends a Notification.
+For example, if you want to send a Notification, you can use the @baseclass.pxNotify activity which uses the pyprocessnotification queue processor, as shown in the following figure.
+If the stream node is available the system queues the message to a Kafka topic.
+If the stream node is not available the system stores the message in the database.
 A job scheduler runs periodically to check whether the stream node is running.
-If the stream node runs, the system pushes all the delayed messages to the Kafka Topic.
+If the stream node is found to be running, the job scheduler queues all such delayed messages to the Kafka Topic.
+The Data Flow work object that corresponds to the queue processor selects the message from a partition in the Kafka topic and then pushes it to the queue processor activity to process the message, which sends a Notification

 Diagram of a process notification flow.